 Penalty: $2 000.

-99. Restriction on mortgage of future property
+99. Agreement to mortgage future property, provisions in mortgage as to

 (1) Subject to subsection (2), a provision in a mortgage to the effect that the mortgagor creates or agrees to create a mortgage over or in respect of property that is to be, or may be, acquired by him after the mortgage is entered into is void.